vinceskahan/weatherflow-udp-listener/README.md

 ##### Known limitations - multiple 'live' network interfaces
 * The listener by default binds to all active network interfaces, so if you have multiple live network interfaces on the same subnet, it is possible that you will 'hear' multiple copies of the UDP broadcasts.

   * The author has experienced this on a Intel NUC running Ubuntu 18.04LTS, although it does not seem to be the default behavior on the raspberry pi running Raspbian.
-The workaround, of course, is to disable wifi if you have a wired computer.
+The preferred workaround, of course, is to disable wifi if you have a wired computer.
+The listener also supports an optional `--address x.x.x.x` parameter where you can hard-set the ip address of the interface on the runtime host that you want to listen on.

 ---
 ## Installation